Dancing Foxtrot

 Dance styles

-Over time, several subcategories of dancing Foxtrot have emerged.
+Over time, several subcategories of Foxtrot dancing have emerged.
 Particularly worth mentioning are the Slowfox and the Quickstep.
 As you can already guess from the names, these were mainly slower or faster versions of Foxtrot.
 Over time, however, the variations have changed further, so that completely new dances have emerged.

 Slowfox